Sopamo/double-vue/README.md

 - [ ] Add support to configure the data requests in pinia
 - [ ] Finalize readme
-- [ ] Finalize the example project
 - [ ] Create a screencast
 - [ ] PHPStorm setup instructions
+- [ ] Setup online demo page for the demo repo
 - [ ] Configure double-vue api endpoint via .env
 - [ ] Maybe read the laravel config for domain & double base path to build time and configure double-vue that way (maybe execute laravel to get the config)
+- [x] Finalize the example project
 - [x] Unify double between regular usage and pinia
 - [x] Fix HMR breaking in sample project
 - [x] Add support for the refresh method outside of pinia